Story's power, Freeland's arm help Rockies beat Padres 8-0 - Philly

+The pain actually helped him bear down and make some of his best pitches.

+"I was thinking more about my heel than my mechanics," Freeland said.

-DENVER (AP) - Trevor Story hit the second grand slam of his career, Kyle Freeland scattered three hits over seven sharp innings and the Colorado Rockies beat the San Diego Padres 8-0 on a cold Tuesday night.
+Trevor Story hit the second grand slam of his career, Freeland scattered three hits over seven crisp innings and the Colorado Rockies beat the San Diego Padres 8-0 on a cold Tuesday night.

+Freeland (1-3) provided plenty of heat as the lefty struck out a season-high eight to earn his first win since July 30.
+But there was a moment of concern when Freeland was hit by a Chase Headley liner in the fourth.
+Freeland took a few warmup pitches and remained in the game.
+After that, his mechanics have rarely looked sharper, Rockies manager Bud Black said.

+"It smoothed him out.
+He didn't overthrow," Black explained.
+"His focus might have been more heightened, because he was in a little bit of discomfort."

 The 22-year-old Lauer made a mistake in the second with a fastball that Story took deep to left to give the Rockies a 7-0 lead.
 Story's other grand slam was April 21, 2017, against San Francisco.